microsoft/LightGBM/docs/Parameters.rst

 The weight file corresponds with data file line by line, and has per weight per line.

 And if the name of data file is ``train.txt``, the weight file should be named as ``train.txt.weight`` and placed in the same folder as the data file.
-In this case LightGBM will load the weight file automatically if it exists.
+In this case, LightGBM will load the weight file automatically if it exists.

 Also, you can include weight column in your data file.
 Please refer to the ``weight_column`` `parameter <#weight_column>`__ in above.